levibostian/levi.earth/content/automatic_dependency_updates.md

 What if 1 dependency should never be automatically updated?
 What if 1 dependency should only have it's minor version updated?
 You should be able to have a default behavior for automatically updating dependencies, but also be able to define rules for each dependency independently.

+## Update dependencies to latest version by default

+Unless the developer defines rules for a dependency to prevent this, tooling should attempt to update to the latest version of the dependency.
+This includes an update to a new version that could introduce a breaking change and/or update to a newer major version.

+This might not sound ideal because, well, you may introduce a breaking change and your code will no longer compile.
+That sounds bad!
+However, *the goal of this project is to keep dependencies up-to-date and so that must include major version updates*.

+If a dependency update causes a breaking change, I want to get that project fixed and compiling again as easily as possible.
+I am not 100% sure yet on how to easily do this but I do have an idea.
+There are handy tools such as [git-xargs](https://github.com/gruntwork-io/git-xargs) that allow you to write a script that performs a change to X number of code bases such as creating a new file or modifying existing files and push those changes to the existing pull request.
+If there is 1 dependency that I use in 15 of my projects and all 15 no longer compile because of a breaking change introduced by this dependency, I should be able to create a script that performs the change against all 15 of the projects and get them all to compile again.
+On paper, this sounds promising.
+In practice, this might not work well but that's to be decided.
+I have not experienced this scenario many times yet.

+It could be considered a feature to experience dependencies that introduce many breaking changes.
+I might ask myself if I even need that dependency and I decide to remove it instead of update it?

 ## Dependency updates can be manually reviewed by a human or not.

 Some projects might benefit from reviewing the changelog of dependencies before accepting the newest version.
 Some projects might not have a good test suite and need to be manually tested before accepting the updates.